deancomeautela/futbol-api/README.md

 Currently it only works for league standings.

 # How to use:
- - You make a `GET` request to the server and the api will respond with a JSON with the league standings for the league requested, which for a good request will look something like this:
+ - You make a `GET` request to the server and the api will respond with a JSON with the standings for the league requested, which for a good request will look something like this:
    ```json
     {
         "message": "Standings for ESP",